Skip to content

 0.5 / 1

-The company discloses who is responsible for its management of tax but no tax strategy or policy is available.
+The company reports that Group Tax Department headed by a group tax officer is responsible for the management of tax.
+However, no tax strategy or policy could be found.

 This indicator is disabled as the company reports that it doesn't operate in a geography currently covered by Open Timber Portal.